josefcs/docker-alpine-templates/README.md

 See "nginx", but also php support.
 This should one day be able to run PHP/Zend programs.

+## cron-mysqlclient

+Contains an entrypoint for crond (see Dockerfile for what you have to do within your image) and installs mysql-client.
+I use it for regular backups of a db.
+I might be extending it with a ssh-client and rsync in order to have off-site backup included.

 # Best practices

 ## busybox